moodlebox/moodlebox.net/README.md

 1. Fork this repository by clicking "Fork" in the top right corner of this page.
 1. Clone your fork to your computer: `git clone https://github.com/<your-username>/moodlebox.net`.
-1. Duplicate the english page you want to translate (ending with `.en.md`) and rename the extension with your language [ISO code](https://www.w3schools.com/tags/ref_language_codes.asp), e.g. `.de.md` for German, `.ja.md` for Japanese, `.zh.md` for Chinese, `.ru.md` for russian, etc.
+1. Duplicate the folder containing the english content of the website.
+This folder is located here: `content/en`.
+Rename the duplicated folder with your language [ISO code](https://www.w3schools.com/tags/ref_language_codes.asp), e.g. `es` for Spanish, `ja` for Japanese, `zh` for Chinese, `ru` for russian, etc. Don't change the hierarchic structure of your new folder.
-1. Translate the page and commit your changes: `git add *; git commit -a`.
+1. Open the page(s) you want to translate with a text editor, translate it (them) and save. __Do not change the filenames.__ Then commit your changes, e.g.: `git add content/es/<name-of-the-translated-page>.md ; git commit -a`.
+Don't commit the files you didn't translate yet.
 1. Push your changes to Github: `git push`.
-1. Create a pull request by visiting `https://github.com/<you-username>/moodlebox.net` and following the instructions at the top of the screen.
+1. Create a pull request by visiting `https://github.com/<your-username>/moodlebox.net` and following the instructions at the top of the screen.

-### What about the file name?
+### What about the file names?

-The main part of the file name (before the first dot) must __not be changed__, as it is used to keep the page in relation with its translations, via the language switcher of the web site.
+The file names, including the extension `.md`, must __absolutely not be changed__, as they are used to keep the page in relation with its translations, via the language switcher of the web site.

-The last part of the file name, the extension `.md`, must also __not be changed__.

-The only part that must be changed is the `.en` in between.
-This part has to match your language [ISO code](https://www.w3schools.com/tags/ref_language_codes.asp), e.g. `.de` for German, `.ja` for Japanese, `.zh` for Chinese, `.ru` for russian, etc.

 ### What to do with the header of the file?

 Every page comes with a header, not directly displayed in the website, but very important to get correctly.
 These are some rules to get it right.

-- __title__: The title of the page.
+- __title__: The title of the page, to be translated in your language.
 It is displayed in the main heading of the page, and serves as the title of internal links.
-Words of the title have too more weight in the internal search engine.
+Words of the title have also more weight in the internal search engine.

 - __authors__: The author(s) of the page.
 When you edit an already existing page, please add your name on a new line after the existing name(s), with a dash, for example:
   ```yml